ryezzz/portfolio-gatsby/_data/blog/2024-09-07-geospatial-risk-monitoring.md

 **User Research and Production Build:** \
 After we tested the prototype on customers and made modifications based on that user research, our engineering team and I used the foundation I built to scale into our production environment.

-In the end we moved away from Mapbox and only used Maplibre for cost and flexibility and moved to Postgres GL to host our map layers and shapes.
+In the end we moved away from Mapbox and only used Maplibre for cost and flexibility and moved to PostGIS and S3 to host our map layers and shapes.

 **User Interface:** Supplementary visualizations and config in the sidebar.

 ![Wildfire](/assets/1695301568808.jpeg "Wildfire risk and events.
 Color was reinforced with Iconography for accessibility.")

 **Clearly Defined Event Impact Zones:**